flaviociravegna/softeng-ezwh/UnitTestReport.md

 ### **Class *ReturnOrder* - method *getReturnOrderProducts***

 **Criteria for method *getReturnOrderProducts*:**
- -there are return orders in the DB with products - E
+ - there are return orders in the DB with products - E

 **Predicates for method *getReturnOrderProducts*:**